josiasrico/tw-docops-course/josias-docops-project/tw-docops/tw-mkdocs/docs/background.md

 * **GDPR and NIST 800-53 Compliance:** researched, analyzed requirements, and documented a self-assessment for compliance
 * **Vulnerability Management Guidelines:** documented and edited guidelines for use across the division.
 * **Knowledge Management Wiki:** edited and implemented a repository that helped the Support team.
-* **UX Research for a data-processing platform:** helped designing interviews, analyzed information to improve documentation pain-points, proposed documentation improvements.
+* **UX Research for a Data-Processing Platform:** helped designing interviews, analyzed information to improve documentation pain-points, proposed documentation improvements.

 ## Experience
 * Technical Writer | Wizeline | 2020-Present